-- Continued concerns with the objectives and approach to assisting customers facing payment difficulty, as set out in the final hardship inquiry report "Supporting customers, Avoiding Labels" endorsed by the government; and - Concerns of the Commission still had not found the right balance between principle and prescription.
+- Continued concerns with the objectives and approach to assisting customers facing payment difficulty, as set out in the final hardship inquiry report "Supporting customers, Avoiding Labels" endorsed by the government; and - Concerns the Commission still had not found the right balance between principle and prescription.

-For this evaluation, KPMG has sought to both qualify and quantify, where data permits, the potential impacts associated with introduction of the PDF to energy customers.
-Our work recognises the ongoing assessment being completed by the Commission, and other supporting consultants, in devising a new draft PDF - and specifically the proposed changes to the Code.
+For this evaluation, KPMG has sought to both identify and quantify, where data permits, the potential impacts associated with introduction of the PDF to energy customers.
+Our work was completed in parallel to the ongoing assessment completed by the Commission, and other supporting consultants, in devising a final PDF - and specifically the proposed changes to the Code.

-To date, KPMG has completed the following tasks:
+KPMG has completed the following tasks:

-- 1. Presented a stakeholder workshop on 29 March 2017, on potential approaches to evaluating customer impacts and potential methodology issues; - 2.
-Developed in partnership with the Commission a proposed approach and modelling methodology to analyse the impact of the PDF on customers (including vulnerable customers); and - 3.
-Conducted a preliminary assessment of customer impacts under the proposed approach and modelling methodology.
+- 1. Presented at a stakeholder workshop on 29 March 2017, on the potential approaches and methodologies which may be adopted in evaluating customer impacts; - 2.
+Developed in partnership with the Commission a proposed approach and modelling methodology to analyse the impact of the PDF on customers (including vulnerable customers); - Conducted a preliminary assessment of customer impacts under the proposed approach and modelling methodology; - 4.
+Presented at a stakeholder workshop on 27 June 2017, outlining the results from our preliminary assessment; - 5.
+Developed in partnership with the Commission and certain stakeholders case studies interpreting differences between, and impacts of, the PDF relative to the current framework; and - 6.
+Conducted a final assessment incorporating feedback from the Commission and stakeholders on our preliminary assessment of the potential impacts.

-The purpose of this preliminary paper is to present our approach to examining the potential impacts, and to present our proposed methodology, assumptions and initial estimates for any impacts which are considered to be quantifiable with a reasonable level of credibility.
-Following further analysis and stakeholder input on this paper, KPMG will provide a final report to the ESC.
+Our preliminary paper presented our approach to examining the potential impacts, and our proposed methodology, assumptions and initial estimates for any impacts which are considered to be quantifiable with a reasonable level of credibility.